 Colleges use the information on lists to send students marketing materials that make it seem like the student has been personally invited to apply to an exclusive track or program at the school.

 As college admissions becomes more competitive, universities are doing whatever it takes to make themselves desirable destinations for secondary education.

 How Can I Protect My Student’s Data?

-- Teach your child to opt-out—discuss the options with your student as they begin using scholarship search engines.
+2. Teach your child to opt out—discuss the options with your student as they begin using scholarship search engines.
 Make sure they understand how to read the fine print and recognize that the “sharing” of information is really the sale of personal data.

-- Use scholarship search engines and apps that don’t require logins— sites like Student Scholarship Search and apps like Scholly don’t require an account.
+3. Use scholarship search engines and apps that don’t require logins— a site like Student Scholarship Searchdoesn’t require an account.
 Your child will still fill out some demographic data like GPA and state of residency, but the information is not directly linked to them via a personal account.